 - X-Rays: Many dentists prefer digital x-rays to conventional ones since they expose the patient to less radiation.

 - Extra Fluoride with Orthodontics: “Having braces on your teeth for two or more years can make it hard to brush properly and prevent cavities,” says Dr. Golab, a Flower Mound teeth cleaning and dental crowns provider.
-Recently dentists and orthodontists have started using a fluoride-added resin cement to fasten Invisalign and conventional braces to teeth.
+Recently dentists and orthodontists have started using a fluoride-added resin cement conventional braces to teeth.
 Orthodontic patients are also told to use high-fluoride toothpastes at least twice a day.
 Those who do so have fewer cavities.

 Minimally Invasive Procedures Technological advances have allowed dentists to care for teeth more easily and quickly, resulting in less time in the dentist’s chair, less pain, and lower costs.
 The Flower Mound, TX dentists at the Flower Mound Center for Cosmetic Dentistry use a variety of non-invasive techniques.